Your browser is out-of-date!

 Two men sit in a radio studio, looking at the camera

-Mark Starling, right, and Tank Spencer
+Mark Starling, front, and Tank Spencer

 Starling has lost count of the emotional moments.

 On Saturday, he took a call from a nanny living in a trailer in the hills who needed help.
 “She said a tree was about to fall on top of her trailer and the only thing holding it back were other trees.”
-About an hour later, Starling took a call from a listener who said a friend was a chainsaw was on his way from north Georgia to help the first caller, and he connected the two of them.
+About an hour later, Starling took a call from a listener who said a friend with a chainsaw was on his way from north Georgia to help the first caller, and he connected the two of them.

 Sadly, he found out that all three people lost their lives, swept away by the ravaging floodwaters.